European shares recover as BES and miners bounce back

 "It's a storm in a teacup.
 It's something that is specific to Portugal, rather than having broader repercussions across the euro zone," said Terry Torrison, managing director at Monaco-based McLaren Securities.

-Shares in planemaker Airbus fell 2.5 percent, which traders attributed to Qatar Airways' decision to seek compensation from Airbus for delays in delivery of three of the European planemaker's A380 superjumbos.
+Shares in planemaker Airbus fell, which traders attributed to Qatar Airways' decision to seek compensation from Airbus for delays in delivery of three of the European planemaker's A380 superjumbos.

-However, mining stocks rallied after Chinese economic growth data slightly beat expectations, hinting at resilient demand in the world's largest metals-consuming country.
+However, mining stocks rallied after Chinese economic growth data slightly beat expectations, hinting at resilient demand in the world's largest metals consumer.

 China, the world's second-largest economy, grew 7.5 percent in April-June from a year earlier, the statistics bureau said on Wednesday, just ahead of a median forecast of 7.4 percent in a Reuters poll.

+"It confirms the trend we've seen from improving PMI data, and is in line with the idea of a pick-up in the global economy," Coutts global equity strategist James Butterfill said.

-"There's a close correlation between Chinese industrial production and the mining sector, so this pick-up is encouraging," said Coutts global equity strategist James Butterfill.
+"There's a close correlation between Chinese industrial production and the mining sector, so this pick-up is encouraging."

 The FTSEurofirst 300 is still up around 3 percent since the start of 2014, while the Euro STOXX 50 is up around 2 percent.